February 18, 2020

 Every February, the spotlight shines brightly on science, technology, engineering and math (STEM) as our attention turns to the annual celebration known as Engineers Week.
 Founded by the National Society of Professional Engineers in 1951, the emphasis has grown from simply increasing interest in engineering and technology careers to building diversity into the next generation of science and engineering.

-Inside UL interviewed Project Engineer Bea Toda to learn more about her career choice and her work within UL’s Life Safety Technologies division.
+We interviewed Project Engineer Bea Toda to learn more about her career choice and her work within UL’s Built Environment team.
 A graduate of Purdue University, Toda received a Bachelor of Science in civil engineering and a Master of Science in architectural engineering from the West Lafayette, Indiana, school known for its science, technology, aviation and agricultural research.

 Toda helped contribute to STEM diversity through her volunteer work with the Women in Engineering Program at Purdue.
 Today, she is one of many female engineers employed by UL.

-[Inside UL] Which engineering field do you have the greatest passion for and why do you enjoy it so much?
+Which engineering field do you have the greatest passion for and why?

-[Inside UL] How do you overcome any difficulties presented in your job?
+How do you overcome difficulties presented in your job?